-As in Table 1, the RME's of MSCAD method (k=1/2,1,2) relative to the least squares method are computed for the toy example.
+The RME's of MSCAD method (k=1/2,1,2) relative to the least squares method are computed and summarized for the toy example in Section 3.1.
 The results are summarized in Table 2.
 We can see that for small $\sigma$ , the RME's of MSCAD are larger than that of SCAD, but smaller than that of LASSO.
 For large $\sigma$ , these aspects are conversely showed.
-The results show that the performance of MSCAD is between those of LASSO and SCAD as expected.
+The results show that the performance of MSCAD is between those of LASSO and SCAD.
 For larger k, MSCAD is close to SCAD.
 We expect that the performance of MSCAD is more steady than those of LASSO and SCAD.
 In the next section we will compare these methods with a real data example.